microsoft/onnxruntime/docs/Reduced_Operator_Kernel_build.md

 ### Type reduction

-If the configuration file is created using ORT format models, the input/output types that individual operators require can be tracked if `--enable_type_reduction` is specified.
-This can be used to further reduce the build size if `--enable_reduced_operator_type_support` is specified when building ORT.
+If the configuration file is created using ORT format models, the input/output types that individual operators require can be tracked if the `--enable_type_reduction` argument is specified.
+This can be used to further reduce the build size if the build.py `--enable_reduced_operator_type_support` argument is specified when building ORT.

 ONNX format models are not guaranteed to include the required per-node type information, so cannot be used with this option.